 - It is NOT important for there to be a loop at the bottom of the aider for clipping a weight.
 Many manufacturers design this for high wind situations.
 Chris has climbed in a lot of high winds and never felt the urge to use this feature.
 And even if he did feel the need, it's almost as easy to clip a weight to the bottom of the aider itself.

 - It is NOT necessary to have extra elastic to keep your feet in the aiders when cleaning.
-Yes, at first when cleaning your feet will come out more than you like.
-But over time you will learn to keep your feet in.
-Using the elastic takes extra time and makes it harder get your feet out when you want to.
+Yes, at first, when cleaning your feet will come out more than you like.
+But over time, you will learn to keep your feet in.
+Using the elastic takes extra time and makes it harder to get your feet out when you want to.